What to Do When Your WSIB Claim Is Denied

 What evidence do I need for my appeal?

 The most important evidence includes detailed medical reports linking your condition to your work, witness statements from coworkers, incident reports, and any correspondence with your employer about the injury.
-Your representative can help you identify exactly what is needed.
+Your representative can help you identify exactly what is needed for your specific case.

 Disclaimer: This article provides general information about the WSIB appeal process in Ontario and is not legal advice.
 For guidance specific to your situation, consult with a licensed WSIB lawyer or paralegal.
 ClaimIt is a directory platform that connects workers with legal representatives and is not a law firm.